4skl/ctrlztree-undotree-vscode/README.md

 - **Linear Undo/Redo**: When there's only one path, behaves like normal undo/redo
 - **Branch Selection**: When multiple paths exist, shows a picker with content previews
 - **Visual Navigation**: Click any node in the tree view to jump directly to that state
+- **Diff Comparison**: Select a node to reveal the "📊 View Diff" button, then click it to view changes from parent in a separate column

 ## 🎮 Usage